Ben Loomis: Personal life

 Ben Loomis grew up ski jumping at the Flying Eagles Ski Club in Eau Claire, Wisconsin.
 After watching his older brother Adam try the sport, he followed suit.
 He started at age five and began traveling around the midwest for competitions.

 At the age of 15, Loomis moved to Park City, Utah, to ski and attend the Winter Sports School, from which he graduated.

-In 2019, Loomis was selected into the U.S. Army World Class Athlete Program and is a Sargent with the Utah National Guard.
+In 2019, Loomis was selected into the U.S. Army World Class Athlete Program and is a Sergeant with the Utah National Guard.